ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p>Incorrect statement in the book: 3.
 The correct answer is option C. Operational controls focus on ensuring efficient day-to-day operations and adherence to established procedures.</p>
 <p>Correct statement: 3.
 The correct answer is option A. Directive control provides specific instructions or guidelines.</p>

-<p><b>Solutions, Page No. 482</b></p>
+<p><b>Solutions on Page No. 482</b></p>
-<p>Incorrect statement in the book: 4.
-Option C is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail</p>
+<p>Incorrect statement in the book: Option C is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail.</p>
-<p>Correct statement: 4.
-Option B is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail</p>
+<p>Correct statement: Option B is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail. </p>

+<p><b>The Headers section of Page No. 518</b></p>
+<p>The Headers section of the page has an incorrect chapter number and name.
+It should be Chapter 15:  Explain the security implications of proper hardware, software, and data asset management</p>

 <p><b>Solutions, Page No. 568</b></p>
 <p>Incorrect statement in the book: The correct answer and explanation are missing.</p>
 <p>Correct statement: The correct answer is D. Service Level Agreement (SLA) Review can provide insights into whether the vendor's capabilities and services align with the organization's objectives and needs.
 It outlines the expected level of service and helps in understanding if the vendor can meet the strategic goals of the organization.</p>